FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/category-pages.md

 > Important
 >
-> `category-page` depends on the targeted FACT-Finder version.
+> `category-page` depends on other configuration values.
 > Make sure to define `url`, `version`, `api` and `channel` _before_ `category-page`.
 > Also see [ff-communication](/api/4.x/ff-communication) for order of attributes.